 |Touring the candy factory in the S.S.
 Wonkatania|

 Blazing Saddles and Young Frankenstein (both 1974) would expose Wilder's comic genius to a broader audience, but even at this relatively early juncture in his career, his performance is nothing short of Oscar-worthy.
-Creating an unforgettable, one-of-a-kind character (his Wonka is loveable and scary, frequently simultaneously) Wilder is the main reason the film works at all, and the primary factor in why the film has endured for so long after its initial flop release.
+Creating an unforgettable, one-of-a-kind character (his Wonka is loveable and scary, frequently simultaneously), Wilder is the main reason the film works at all and the primary factor in why it has endured for so long after its initial flop release.
 Thanks to Gene Wilder's ingenious brand of insanity, Willy Wonka and the Chocolate Factory has become a genuine children's classic.
-(Although Wilder was nominated for a Golden Globe, the film received but one Oscar nomination: for Best Original Score.)
+(Although Wilder was nominated for a Golden Globe, the film received only one Oscar nomination: Best Original Score.)

 |Any fan of The Bad Seed should find Julie Dawn Cole's vitriolic Veruca Salt a sheer delight|

 The songwriting team of Anthony Newly and Leslie Bricusse (Goodbye Mr. Chips, Scrooge!) reined in their usual tendency toward over-sophisticated melodies (although Cheer Up, Charlie, a real snoozer and always my cue to visit the snack bar, somehow made the cut) and came up with a score of tuneful, engaging songs possessing the simple, sing-song lilt of nursery rhymes and grade school.
 Best of all, each is staged in a clever, intimate scale that avoids bringing the proceedings to a halt and instead draws you deeper into the characters and storyline.

 |Director Mel Stuart wisely rejected the suggestion to expand the rousing "I've Got a Golden Ticket" into a large-scale production number that spilled out into the streets, a la 1968s Oliver!|